tgrey1/Flex-Cabbage/README.md

 ## About

 !!!
-NOTE !!! - This is pre-alpha code.
-It's not even meant to be tested yet.
+NOTE !!! - This is alpha code.
+It's ready for early testing, but many things may not work or might change.

+Known Bug: It will not run as exported effects/instruments (yet)!
+This is due to a known issue with Cabbage.

+Known Bug: Symlinks don't work in windows, so the shared directories aren't available.
+This is partially a windows problem, partially a github problem.
+I'm not good enough with either yet.

 This started as an experiment to have a common color theme easily skinned across all of my Cabbage creations.
 Since then the concept has grown along side of Cabbage, as well as with my understanding of it and Csound.
 It now acts